rajk-apps/rajksimple/README.md

 `inv django.setup-dev`

-app should be available at http://localhost:6969/rajksimple
+> app should be available at http://localhost:6969/rajksimple

+> admin page is available at http://0.0.0.0:6969/admin with user fing///fing

 - tear down:

 `inv django.clean`

-### try local build:
+### try build locally:

+- ...